 - Slow cutting

 - Axial cut

 If you have only home films of your own you’d like to edit, whether to cut out superfluous bits or add your own elements like subtitles, you can do so with a cine to digital conversion.
 Send your cine reels to us, and we’ll return them to you with your very own digital copy, so you can edit to your heart’s content without having to worry about damaging your footage.
-We can also do a cine to DVD conversion so you can lend out copies of your footage to friends and family.
+We also offer cine film to USB and many other methods of transferring film to digital .
 Contact us today to find out more.